Paramount Resources Ltd. (POU) To Go Ex-Dividend on February 14th

 Paramount Resources Ltd. (TSE:POU) declared a monthly dividend on Monday, February 14th, TickerTech reports.
-Investors of record on Monday, February 28th will be paid a dividend of 0.06 per share on Monday, February 28th.
-This represents a $0.72 annualized dividend and a dividend yield of 2.69%.
-The ex-dividend date of this dividend is Monday, February 14th.
+Shareholders of record on Monday, February 28th will be paid a dividend of 0.06 per share on Monday, February 28th.
+This represents a $0.72 dividend on an annualized basis and a yield of 2.69%.
+The ex-dividend date is Monday, February 14th.

 About Paramount Resources